-There is still work to be done.
-“Keep creating content that is informative, exciting, and most of all helpful to your customers.”
+There is still work to be done, she says.
+“Keep creating content that is informative, exciting, and most of all, helpful to your customers.”

 Use the culture of content creation you’ve built to charge into the new year.
 Keep trying for those high-ranking articles.
 Keep optimizing your top-performing content.

-They Ask, You Answer asks you to obsess over your customers’ needs and questions.
+They Ask, You Answer requires you to obsess over your customers’ needs and questions.
 Such work is never finished, but you should be proud of how much you’ve already achieved.

 Build a fool-proof They Ask, You Answer marketing strategy for your business

 The information and examples we share with you here come from the award-winning inbound marketing framework we teach our clients called They Ask, You Answer.
 Here at IMPACT, we strive to help businesses like yours build the best inbound marketing strategies on the planet, and a large portion of our client’s success comes from the They Ask, You Answer approach to marketing.

 This method has worked for thousands of companies, small and large, B2B and B2C, across a wide range of industries.
 Hundreds of our IMPACT clients have used these steps to help their sales teams realize incredible results.

 To implement They Ask, You Answer in your business, here are a few helpful resources:

 Our strategic coaching and hands-on training for your marketing and sales teams will help you improve your inbound marketing strategy and scale your business.
 Set up a time to talk to one of our advisors, and we’ll show you how to alleviate your inbound marketing challenges so you can finally do what you set out to: help your business grow.